It's All Relative: Main

 Bobby's Irish Catholic father and Audrey's husband, as well as the owner of the family bar.
 Mace is a typical Irish Catholic patriarch: he frequently drinks beer, won't change his viewpoint or choices for others, and wants his son to marry a Catholic girl.
 Mace and Philip both disapprove of Bobby and Liz' relationship, and hate each other as well.
 Mace will frequently call Philip and Simon various demeaning names, such as "Pixie Sticks" or "The Notorious G.A.Y.".
 In the first part of the series, Mace is extremely homophobic; however, these tendencies were suppressed as the show went on (although he does still continue to call them names).
 When Mace does not get his way, he usually yells "Fine!" and walks away.
+He is similar to Archie Bunker in all in the family.